 Rediscovering Fascination Before the Cleaning Process

-Up until this point, this project has been mostly hands-off, and required nothing more than observation and education.
-I observed the fisher when I first collected it and recorded as many details as I felt were necessary.
+Up until this point, this project has been mostly hands-off and required nothing more than observation and education.
+First, I observed the fisher when I initially collected it and recorded as many details as I felt were necessary.
 I contacted other people who specialize in articulating skeletons to ask questions and glean as much knowledgeable information as possible about this process.
 I put that knowledge to work and chose the best method to achieve my goal – an intact skeleton that I could articulate and study.

 When I collected this skeleton, I was almost immediately put back in touch with rediscovering my fascination with anatomy.
 Every time I handle a bone, my eyes take in the details of its structure, while my mind sorts out the details of its function.
 It is an interesting exercise to tie a single bone into how it plays a role in the actual life of the animal by studying the anatomy and structure of that one bone and how it relates to the rest of the skeleton.
 This is a jigsaw puzzle that I am looking forward to putting back together.